Discover it® Student Chrome review

 College is an excellent time to learn about financial responsibility, and a student credit card is a great way to do that.
 And as students can almost always use a little extra cash, a rewards credit card can be particularly helpful.

 The automatic cash-back rewards on gas and restaurants are what struck a chord with us first.
-With classes, schoolwork and socializing, college students are crazy busy and have enough to deadlines to remember without keeping up with a quarterly need to sign up for rewards.
+With classes, schoolwork and socializing, college students are crazy busy and have enough deadlines to remember without keeping up with a quarterly need to sign up for credit card rewards.

-The CardName removes that hassle from your to-do list.
+The Discover it® Student Chrome removes that hassle from your to-do list.
 Cardholders earn 2% back on gas and restaurant purchases up to $1,000 in combined purchases each quarter, and 1% on everything else.
 Restaurant purchases include dining out on date night, a quick bite at the drive-thru or even late-night pizza deliveries.

 Those 2% categories are perfect for the road-tripping college student or even just for quick weekend drives home to see family.